beingnin/Azure-Devops-Extension-Sass-Compiler/overview.md

 `Node` and `npm` are required to be preinstalled in the machine where the Azure Pipelines agent resides. `Npm` is used by the task to install necessary softwares into the agent to process sass files.
 The `npm` command utility also need to be accessible globally in the machine i.e., the path where it is installed should be added to the `Path` system variable.
 This will automatically be taken care of if you install node from the [node installer](https://nodejs.org/en/download/).

-> **Note**: Currently this extension has been only tested in windows based Azure Pipelines agents.
+> **Note**: Currently this extension has been only tested in windows-based Azure Pipelines agents.

 ## Configure